tjones104/2DTopDownDungeonCrawler/README.md

 - Tristan Jones: Designed, animated, coded all of the enemy characters.
 Polished/Redesigned item art.
 Implemented precedural generation system and created all initial room layout.
 Populated some levels.

 #### A full understanding of extent of contributions can be seen from the bi-weekly project updates.

+##### Note: This was our first attempt at developing a game and all members except the Lead Artist were inexperienced with pixel art or art in general.